5 Indigenous Experiences in Sudbury: Shops, Galleries, and Adventures

 Hiawatha's scenic patio is the perfect place to enjoy some traditional Anishinabek cooking.

-For Indigenous food, stop by Hiawatha’s Restaurant at Wahnapitae First Nation to enjoy a delicious meal using traditional ingredients, with a stunning view over Wanapitei Lake.
+For Indigenous food, stop by Hiawatha’s Restaurant in Wahnapitae First Nation to enjoy a delicious meal using traditional ingredients, with a stunning view over Wanapitei Lake.
 Chef and owner Hiawatha Osawamick’s menu has Indigenous elements and a focus on local Anishinabek and seasonal ingredients wherever possible, like the fish tacos, made with pickerel from the lake.
 Other popular menu options to try are elk meatballs with wild rice, smoked duck breast, and baked bannock with maple butter.
 And for those who want to stay a little longer, there are 5 cabins on site.
 Please contact Hiawatha’s for availability.

 2. Indulge in Gourmet Chocolates from Raven Rising